-1. General Standards 1.2.
-Course & Clerkship Changes Requiring Educational Program Committee Approval EPC Last Reviewed: February 19, 2020 The following types of changes to courses or clerkships require EPC action or approval prior to implementation: - a.
-Changes in the number of total course or clerkship hours; - Any increase in lecture hours, even if total course hours remain the same; - c.
-Changes in the course or clerkship exam schedule; - d.
-Significant changes in the course or clerkship schedule after it has been set for the year (with the exception of emergencies); - e.
-Addition of new courses or electives; - f.
-Elimination of required EPC questions from the course/clerkship student evaluation survey; - g.
-Changes in course or clerkship objectives (changes in session objectives do not require EPC approval); - h.
-Changes in course or clerkship policies that would result in noncompliance with any EPC policy or guideline; - i.
-Changes in grading schema for courses or clerkships. - j.
+School of Medicine Policies Policies of the School of Medicine 1.
+General Standards 1.2.
+Course & Clerkship Changes Requiring Educational Program Committee Approval EPC Last Reviewed: February 19, 2020 The following types of changes to courses or clerkships require EPC action or approval prior to implementation: - 1.
+Changes in the number of total course or clerkship hours; - Any increase in lecture hours, even if total course hours remain the same: - 3.
+Changes in the course or clerkship exam schedule; - 4.
+Significant changes in the course or clerkship schedule after it has been set for the year (with the exception of emergencies); - 5.
+Addition of new courses or electives; - Elimination of required EPC questions from the course/clerkship student evaluation survey; - Changes in course or clerkship objectives (changes in session objectives do not require EPC approval); - 8.
+Changes in course or clerkship policies that would result in noncompliance with any EPC policy or guideline; - 9.
+Changes in grading schema for courses or clerkships. - 10.
 Any major change in a course or clerkship, not described above.